You’re on a walk, and have a great idea, but by the time you figure out where to put it, it’s gone.

 →

-Step 2: Claude Organizes — Run /voice when you’re back at your desk.
+Step 2: Claude Organizes — Run /voice-router when you’re back at your desk.
 Claude routes each note to the right file.

 2x speed